tadejpetric/tadejpetric_eu/README.md

 ```

 This should get the server up and running.
 You can reach it on <http://localhost:8080> but the relevant content is currently on <http://localhost:8080/racuni>

-The rest of the documentation is in the project folders.